-HiLo is a research & innovation unit in the domains of lightweight concrete construction and smart, adaptive building systems, planned as a duplex penthouse guest apartment for the NEST building on the Empa campus.
+HiLo is a research & innovation unit in the domains of lightweight concrete construction and smart, adaptive building systems, planned as an innovative office space for the NEST building on the Empa campus.
 As part of a future living and working lab, it introduces five key innovations:

 - an integrated, funicular floor system (BRG);